-From the logger survey results, we were able to obtain the average fuel use of various key pieces of forestry equipment, in gallons/hour.
+From the logger survey results, we were able to obtain the average fuel use of various key pieces of forestry equipment for operators in the COEE supply region, in gallons/hour.
 From Table 1, the amount of variability in fuel use estimates is large, and would be worthy of future sensitivity analysis investigations to determine the impacts of fuel use on overall forest biomass supply chain burdens.

 Estimates of lubricants and grease came from industry experts.
 In an effort to convert data to a consistent format and make valid comparisons, it was essential to make several key assumptions regarding the treatment of this data.
 Major assumptions are listed below in Table 2.